 To add and choose a layout for a slide, click the layout picker button + on the left of the toolbar.
 Here you’ll find 15 distinct layouts to choose from.

 Slide content lives in cells.
-In general, the more cells you add to a slide, the better the layout will be.
+In general, the more you spread content across different cells in a slide, the better the layout will be.

 As with any rule, there are exceptions.
 In some cases two elements that share the same cell can lead to a pleasing effect, depending on what content you use.
 For example, a title and subtitle can work well when they’re part of the same cell: